Exploring How Generative MLLMs Perceive More Than CLIP with the Same Vision Encoder: Supplementary Experimental Details and Results

 \subsection{Hyperparameters}

-Our code is based on \url{https://github.com/mlfoundations/open_clip}.
-We finetune CLIP and SigLIP models for 5 epochs with a learning rate of $5e-6$ on the combination of converted LCS-558K plus converted DataMix-665K.
+Our code for training standard CLIP, SigLIP, and EVA-CLIP is based on \url{https://github.com/mlfoundations/open_clip}~\citep{ilharco_gabriel_2021_5143773}.
+We finetune these models for five epochs with a learning rate of 5e-6 on the combination of converted LCS-558K plus converted DataMix-665K.
 We use 50 steps of warmup and AdamW optimizer with a cosine-annealing learning rate schedule.
-The batch size is 512, and we train the models on 4 gpus.
+The batch size is 512, and we train the models on 4 GPUs.
+The training time is less than one day.

+For the \texttt{[CLS]}-LLaVA-1.5-7B-LoRA and reproduced LLaVA-1.5-7B-LoRA in Table~\ref{tab:ablation_cls_llava}, we use the official LLaVA code in \url{https://github.com/haotian-liu/LLaVA} released under the Apache 2.0 license.
+The batch size, learning rate, and other training settings are the same as described in LLaVA-1.5 paper~\citep{liu2024improved}.